 1. Time with them.
 As one grandmother said, “nothing is more precious to me than seeing or hearing from my grandchildren.”

 2. Journals for them to use to write about their lives.

 3. Framed picture of a special time when the grandkids were with Granddad or Grandma.

 5. A special piece of jewelry.
 Charlotte said, “My daughter-in-love helped my granddaughter choose a sweet piece of jewelry inscribed with ‘Grandma.’”

 6. Tech times with grandparents to help them use their new electronic gadgets.

 7. Flowers picked or drawn by a grandchild.

-8. Something they made.
+8. Something a loved one makes.
 One of my granddaughter’s made a spoon rest at a local ceramic shop and on it she wrote, “Things I love about Nana …” Every time I use it, I smile and think of her.

 9. A coupon for a pedicure (at a beauty salon or one done at Grandma’s house by a grandchild).